aalruthai/my-portfolio/README.md

-# Amr Alruthai Portfolio
+# Amr Alruthai (Portfolio Training)
-This is my professional portfolio.
+This portfolio is used for trying aws codebuild and codepipeline.
 It uses AWS and ReactJS

 ## Technologies Used
 Choco